gabrieljiglau/image_denoising/README.md

 Power iteration is an iterative algorithm for finding the biggest eigenvalue from a matrix.
 If the rank of the matrix is deflated at each iteration, then it can be used to approximate all the eigenvalues.

-Aditionally, the left and right singular vectors can be approximated too in the process, making matrix reconstruction possible.
+Aditionally, the left and right singular vectors can also be approximated in the process, making matrix reconstruction possible.

 #### If only we use the k biggest eigenvalues and singular values,compression of the input is possible.